Patient Advice and Liaison Service

 - Offer advice on the complaints process and provide information on who to contact for practical help to make a complaint.

-Can you contact them about something that happened in at a different provider organisation such as a general practice, dentist, pharmacy optician, hospital or via a community health service provider?
+Can you contact PALS about something that happened in at a different provider organisation such as a general practice, dentist, pharmacy optician, hospital or via a community health service provider?

 What if the Patient Advice and Liaison Service can’t answer my questions?